Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- When you think about it, Windows is build with DAC
 		- Has three modes: Enforcing mode, Permissive mode, Disabled mode.
 ~ SAML (*Security Assertion Markup Language*)
-		- Used for SSO
+		- Implementing a federation protocol, such as Security Assertion Markup Language (SAML), is the most effective approach for achieving a seamless user login experience for both internal employees and external partners.
+		- SAML allows for the secure exchange of authentication and authorization data between different organizations, enabling users to log in using their own organization's credentials while accessing resources and applications from other federated organizations without the need for separate accounts.
+		- It simplifies identity management and enhances user experience while maintaining centralized control.
 		-  XML based data format used for SSO on web browsers.
 		- Ex: Two websites host by two different organizations, the organizations trust each other, and use SAML as a federated identity management system.
 		- Authenticate with one website and don't have to authenticate with the other.
+0\(Google, Facebook)
+		- SAML is an XML-based standard for exchanging authentication and authorization data between parties.
+It's focused more on Single Sign-On (SSO)
-(Google, Facebook) ~ Kerberos
+~ Kerberos
-		- Used to authenticate inside Active Directory environments ~ CASB
+		- Used to authenticate inside Active Directory environments
+		- Kerberos is an authentication protocol that uses tickets to prevent eavesdropping and replay attacks.
+It relies on a trusted third-party, the Key Distribution Center (KDC), to facilitate mutual authentication between clients and services.
+~ CASB
 ~ OAuth
 		- Open standard
 		- Provides secure access to protected resources
 		- Downloading an app, and it requests access to your google calendar, We are giving this application authorization, without giving it our password, or anything else.
 		- Auth in this case stands for *Authorization*, not authentication!
+		- OAuth is an open standard for access delegation.
+It allows third-party services to use account information without exposing user passwords.
 ~ ESP
 ~ WAF (*Web Application Firewall*)
 		- Web application firewalls (WAF) are used to prevent attacks on backend databases and web server based software.